Sustech2021-ME336-Team-Green/Project-2/README.md

 # region_class = object_detector.detect(color)
 ret, uv, cla, cfi = detectObject(object_detector, color, crop_bounding=[250, 500, 320, 1000])
 ```
-After obtaining the position of garbage in the image, the program will calculate the position of garbage relative to the camera coordinate system according to the pinhole imaging principle.
+After obtaining the position of garbage in the image, the program will calculate the position of bottle in the camera frame according to the pinhole imaging principle.
+The bottle position is represented by the two endpoints of the diagonal of a rectangular enveloping which almost exactly contains the bottle.

 #### Transformation
+The program will calculate the pose of the project based on its envelope in the camera frame.
+With the result of 3D calibration, the program will convert the pose of the object from the camera frame to the robotic base frame.

 #### Moving
+After obtaining the position of the object relative to the manipulator arm, the program changes the inverse kinematics through the underlying drive to obtain the Angle of each joint.

 ## Demo Video
 [Test Video1](https://bionicdl.feishu.cn/file/boxcnnREvnRSeLRXvhLtISQo6Zf?from=from_copylink)